A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 \subsubsection{LLM for HLS debugging}

 \

 Compared to RTL and HLS generation tasks, significantly fewer works focus on debugging at the HLS level.
 One of the pioneering efforts in this direction is Chrysalis~\cite{deming-chen-hls-debug}, a benchmark designed for training and evaluating LLMs’ capability to identify functional bugs in HLS code.
 Unlike syntax errors that can be easily detected by compilers, many functional bugs at the HLS level require deeper semantic analysis and program reasoning.
 Chrysalis provides a structured dataset that allows LLMs to learn patterns of common HLS-specific issues and evaluate their debugging performance in terms of both syntax correctness and functional accuracy.
 This benchmark sets the foundation for future research in LLM-assisted HLS debugging by offering a standardized dataset for evaluating model capabilities in detecting and resolving high-level synthesis errors.
+HLSDebugger~\cite{wang2025hlsdebugger} proposes a novel solution for identifying and correcting logic bugs in HLS code using LLMs.
+It addresses three primary challenges: the scarcity of high-quality circuit data, the complexity of debugging logic bugs compared to syntax errors, and the need for a multi-tasking approach that combines bug identification and correction.
+HLSDebugger generates a large labeled dataset of approximately 300,000 samples to train the model.
+It employs a customized encoder-decoder architecture, where the encoder identifies bug locations and types, while the decoder generates corrected code snippets.
+This integrated approach enhances the model's performance by leveraging contextual information during the debugging process, ultimately aiming to automate and improve the efficiency of HLS code debugging.